jessicamegane/starter-hugo-academic/content/publication/probabilistic-grammatical-evolution/index.md

   - penousal-machado
 author_notes: ""
 publication: In European Conference on Genetic Programming (Part of EvoStar)
-summary: "In this paper we propose Probabilistic Grammatical Evolution (PGE), which introduces a new genotypic representation and new mapping mechanism for GE.
+summary: "IProbabilistic Grammatical Evolution
+  (PGE) introduces a new genotypic representation and new mapping mechanism for GE.
 Specifically, we resort to a Probabilistic Context-Free Grammar (PCFG) where its probabilities are adapted during the evolutionary   process, taking into account the productions chosen to construct the fittest individual.
-The genotype is a list of real values, where each value represents the likelihood of selecting a derivation rule.
-We evaluate the performance of PGE in two regression problems and compare it with GE and Structured Grammatical Evolution (SGE).
-The results show that PGE has a better performance than GE, with statistically significant differences, and achieved similar performance when comparing with SGE."
+The genotype is a list of real values, where each value represents   the likelihood of selecting a derivation rule."
 url_dataset: ""
 url_project: ""
 publication_short: In EuroGP 2021